jorgebucaran/fisher/man/man5/fisher-fishfile.md

 A *fishfile* lets you share plugin configurations across multiple installations, allows plugins to declare dependencies, and prevent information loss in case of system failure.

-Fisherman also keeps a user *fishfile* in `$fisher_config/fishfile` which is automatically updated as you install or uninstall plugins.
+Fisherman also keeps a user *fishfile* in `$fisher_file` which is automatically updated as you install or uninstall plugins.

 ## USAGE